DigitalRuby/ExchangeSharp/README.md

 - Cryptowatch (partial)

 ### Notes
-ExchangeSharp uses 'symbol' to refer to markets, or pairs of currencies.
+ExchangeSharp uses 'marketSymbol' to refer to markets, or pairs of currencies.

 Please send pull requests if you have made a change that you feel is worthwhile, want a bug fixed or want a new feature.
 You can also donate to get new features.